ruslandoga/plausible-self-hosted/README.md

 ## Install

-Plausible Community Edition is designed to be self-hosted through Docker.
+Plausible Community Edition (or CE for short) is designed to be self-hosted through Docker.
 You don't have to be a Docker expert to launch your own instance, but you should have a basic understanding of the command-line and networking to successfully set it up.

 ### Requirements

-The only thing you need to install Plausible is a server with Docker installed.
+The only thing you need to install Plausible CE is a server with Docker.
 The server must have a CPU with x86_64 or arm64 architecture and support for SSE 4.2 or equivalent NEON instructions.
 We recommend using a minimum of 4GB of RAM but the requirements will depend on your site traffic.

 We've tested this on [Digital Ocean](https://m.do.co/c/91569eca0213) (affiliate link) but any hosting provider works.
 If your server doesn't come with Docker pre-installed, you can follow [their docs](https://docs.docker.com/get-docker/) to install it.

-To make your Plausible instance accessible on a (sub)domain, you also need to be able to edit your DNS.
-Plausible isn't currently designed for subfolder installations.
+To make your Plausible CE instance accessible on a (sub)domain, you also need to be able to edit your DNS.
+Plausible CE isn't currently designed for subfolder installations.

 ### Quick start

-To get started quickly, download the [plausible/hosting](https://github.com/plausible/hosting) repo as a starting point.
-It has everything you need to boot up your own Plausible server.
+To get started quickly, clone the [plausible/hosting](https://github.com/plausible/hosting) repo.
+It has everything you need to boot up your own Plausible CE server.

 <sub><kbd>console</kbd></sub>
 ```console